Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Related work

-Second, let $r(h,x)$ denote the distribution of $(x^{(L_x)}, h^{(L_h)})$, resulting from the interleaved Langevin transitions.
-Interpretation presented in \cite{coopnets} relates their method to the following joint optimization problem:

-which is also different from our learning objectives as shown in Eq. (\ref{eq:jrf_unsup_obj}).
-Thus, learning in \cite{coopnets} does not aim to minimize the inclusive-divergence $KL[p_\theta||q_\phi]$ w.r.t. $\phi$.

-Empirically, as shown in Figure \ref{fig:sampler}, the CoopNet sampler performs much worse than our SGHMC sampler.
-It is further shown in Table \ref{is_unsupervised} that inclusive-NRF with SGLD outperforms CoopNet in image generation, and in Table \ref{tab:ablation} that utilizing SGHMC in learning inclusive-NRFs to exploit gradient information with momentum yields better performance than using SGLD.
+where $r(h,x)$ denotes the distribution of $(x^{(L_x)}, h^{(L_h)})$, resulting from the CoopNet sampler.
+This objective is also clearly different from our learning objective as shown in Eq. (\ref{eq:jrf_unsup_obj}), which aims to minimize the inclusive-divergence $KL[p_\theta||q_\phi]$ w.r.t. $\phi$.
+Regarding performance comparison, firstly the CoopNet sampler performs much worse than our SGHMC sampler, as shown in Figure \ref{fig:sampler}.
+It is further shown in Table \ref{is_unsupervised} that inclusive-NRF with SGLD outperforms CoopNet in image generation, and in Table \ref{tab:ablation} that utilizing SGHMC in learning inclusive-NRFs to exploit gradient information with momentum yields further better performance than using SGLD.

-\textbf{(4)~} Learning in \cite{Kuleshov2017NeuralVI} minimizes the $\chi^2$-divergence $\chi^2[q_\phi||p_\theta] \triangleq \int \frac{(p_\theta-q_\phi)^2}{q_\phi} $ w.r.t. $\phi$, which also tends to drive the generator to cover modes.
+Learning in \cite{Kuleshov2017NeuralVI} minimizes the $\chi^2$-divergence $\chi^2[q_\phi||p_\theta] \triangleq \int \frac{(p_\theta-q_\phi)^2}{q_\phi} $ w.r.t. $\phi$, which also tends to drive the generator to cover modes.
 But this approach is severely limited by the high variance of the gradient estimator w.r.t. $\phi$, and is only tested on the simpler MNIST and Omniglot.

+Learning in \cite{han2019divergence} further introduces an inference model, apart from the target NRF and the latent-variable generator, and jointly optimizes the three models under a divergence triangle.
+Such study of augmenting the NRF with the inference capability over latent variables is interesting but outside the scope of current work.

-Additionally, different NRF studies also differ in models used in the joint training.
+Additionally, different NRF studies also distinguish in models used in the joint training with auxiliary models.
 The target NRF used in this work is different from those in previous studies \cite{Kim2016DeepDG,asru,coopnets}.
 The differences are: \cite{Kim2016DeepDG} includes additional linear and squared terms in $u_{\theta}(x)$, \cite{asru} defines over discrete-valued sequences, and \cite{coopnets} defines in the form of exponential tilting of a reference distribution (Gaussian white noise).
 There also exist different choices for the generator, such as GAN models in \cite{Kim2016DeepDG}, LSTMs in \cite{asru}, or latent-variable models in \cite{coopnets} and this work.

-To sum up, our contributions in introducing inclusive-divergence minimized auxiliary generators and developing stochastic gradient sampling enables the solid development of the new inclusive-NRF approach.
-Moreover, all the previous NRF studies examine unsupervised learning, and none shows application or extension of their methods or models for semi-supervised learning.